wp-plugins/shipworks-e-commerce-bridge/readme.txt

-=== Shipworks WordPress by Advanced Creation ===
+=== ShipWorks Connector for WordPress  ===
-Contributors: Olivier Volatier
+Contributors: Advanced Creation
 Donate link: http://www.advanced-creation.com
-Tags: shipworks, wordpress, ShipWorks bridge, Woocommerce, shopp, shopperpress, WP eCommerce, Cart66 Lite, Cart 66 Pro, Jigoshop, e-commerce, order manager, shipping manager, e-commerce tool, e-commerce shipping, e-commerce manager, multisites, bridge
+Tags: shipworks, wordpress, ShipWorks bridge, Woocommerce, shopp, shopperpress, WP eCommerce, Cart66 Lite, Cart 66 Pro, Jigoshop, e-commerce, order manager, shipping manager, e-commerce tool, e-commerce shipping, e-commerce manager, multisites, bridge, connect
 Requires at least: 3.0.1
-Tested up to: 3.6.1
+Tested up to: 3.7.1
 Stable tag: 2.7.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-ShipWorks Bridge is a good plugin to improve your order management on based WordPress E-Commerce sites.
+ShipWorks Connect is a good plugin to improve your order management on based WordPress E-Commerce sites.
 ShipWorks for Wordpress build a bridge between your E-Commerce sites on Wordpress and ShipWorks.
 It downloads your orders and makes it easy to create shipping labels, manage customers and emails, and update the online status of each order.